 *To protect their privacy, all student names have been changed.

 The Thrill-Seeker is based on Michelle.
-Don't let those blue eyes fool you--this girl loves her blood and guts.
-She was constantly on a quest for the "scariest books," so I constantly looked out for new YA horror titles for her.
+Don’t let those blue eyes fool you–this girl loves her blood and guts.
+She was constantly on a quest for the “scariest books” in the library, so I was constantly on the look-out for new YA horror titles for her.
 Michelle was one of many students who had two different families.
 Both her parents lived in the area, and both were remarried with another small child with their new spouse.
-This arrangement was probably difficult for Michelle, but I never saw her be anything but a normal, sweet young girl.
+This arrangement was probably difficult for Michelle, but I never saw her be anything but a kind, sweet young girl.
 Her grades were good, and she had many friends.
+But she sure loved her blood and guts, too!

 Tips for librarians, teachers, and parents of Thrill-Seekers